audiobookshelf/audiobookshelf-api-docs/source/includes/_authors.md

 Status | Meaning | Description
 ------ | ------- | -----------
 200 | OK | Success
-404 | Not Found | No author with provided ID exists, or the author does not have an image.
+404 | Not Found | No author with the provided ID exists, or the author does not have an image.
 500 | Internal Server Error | There was an error when attempting to read the image file.